kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 The free version of our plugin does not provide Google Optimize Snippet Adding Support.
 This feature is only available with the <a href="https://1.envato.market/Yvn3R" target="_blank">premium version</a> of our plugin.

-= I have noticed that some transactions are missing in my GA account, compared to my WooCommerce backend (Orders) =
+= Why some transactions are missing in my GA account, compared to my WooCommerce backend (Orders) =

-Possible reasons for not getting the accurate Transactions (in sales performance report) are as below :
+Possible reasons for not getting the accurate Transactions (in sales performance report of GA) are as below :

-* If a user completes the transaction via a 3rd party payment gateway and is not redirected back to your store’s thank you page.
+- If a user completes the transaction via a 3rd party payment gateway and is not redirected back to your store’s thank you page.

+- If the thankyou page URL structure is not as per the standard WooCommerce implementation.
+The standard thankyou page URL structure should be like: www.domain.name/checkout/order-received/99999/?key=wc_order_XXXXXXXXXXXXX

-* If any javascript error is detected on the "thank you" page of your store which may restrict plugin's code to get executed further.
+- If any javascript error is detected on the “thank you” page of your store which may restrict plugin’s code to get executed further.

-* Some browsers and common ad blocking programs block certain JavaScripts (including GA's script), which means Google Analytics is unable to record transactions.
+- Some browsers and common ad blocking programs block certain JavaScripts (including GA’s script), which means Google Analytics is unable to record transactions.

-* The user has left the page before the transaction has had a chance to send to Google Analytics.
+- The user has left the page before the transaction has had a chance to send to Google Analytics.

 Additionally, GA is a trend analysis tool, and as such cannot be expected to be 100% accurate.
-However, if the variance is greater than 10-12%, there might be an issue with the coding!
+However, if the variance is greater than 10-12%, there might be an issue with the coding!"

-= My Ecommerce transaction data are not getting recorded in GA =
+= Why my Ecommerce transaction data are not getting recorded in GA? =

-Please check if you have auto return configured in your payment gateway settings.
-If a user completes the transaction via a 3rd party payment gateway and is not redirected back to your store’s thank you page, our plugin will not be able to send the transaction data.

-Hence, this may result into missing transaction data in your GA.
+User needs to check if you have auto return configured in your payment gateway settings.
+If a user completes the transaction via a 3rd party payment gateway and is not redirected back to your store’s thank you page, our plugin will not be able to send the order transaction data.
+Hence, this may result into missing order transaction data in your GA.
 You can resolve this issue by configuring auto return in your payment gateway settings.

 = Does this plugin help me create/configure goals/funnels in my GA account? =